Updated 16th June 2020

 Consequences of Black Hat SEO

-Not only do black hat SEO tactics unfairly set the playing field for other businesses, they have detrimental consequences for you.
+Not only do black hat SEO tactics unfairly set the playing field for other businesses, but they also have detrimental consequences for you.
 One penalty for black hat methods is lowered search ranking.

 If you're using unethical methods to help your site appear earlier in search results, a lower ranking is exactly what you do not want.
 It means starting from square one and having to change your content strategy to comply with regulations.
 Although you can recover from such a penalty, it is a huge setback for your business.